 Conduct Disclosure and Application Information:

 Complete requested information.

 Program of Study

-Select “Herbert Wertheim College of Engineering” and then “Biomedical Engineering” with the degree you intend to apply under and select the “Fall” term.
+Select “Herbert Wertheim College of Engineering” and then “Biomedical Engineering” with the degree you intend to apply under and select the “appropriate” term.
 Finally, select “Save and Confirm Program.”

 Note: All PhD applicants are automatically considered for the Masters program, so you do not need to apply to both.
 Also, all Masters program application (MS or ME) will be routed to the same applicant pool and all applicants are automatically entered into the MS program.
 (Students can easily switch to the ME program once they provide validation that they earned an undergraduate degree in engineering from an ABET accredited school.)